 For simplified issue, the most that you can obtain is $350,000 of coverage, and that’s only if you’re under the age of 50.
 Currently, Assurity is an insurance company that offers a simplified issue product that allows you to get this coverage.

 Another carrier, Fidelity Life Association allows you to get up to $250,000 of coverage.
-As you can see, if you’re an individual that needs to buy $1 million of life insurance, going the simplified issue route won’t work.
+As you can see, if you’re an individual that needs to buy a 1 million dollar life insurance policy, going the simplified issue route won’t work.
 If you need $500,000 of life insurance coverage, it is possible to combine two of the simplified issue carriers together.
 You could get $350,000 of coverage with Assurity and the remaining $150,000 with Fidelity.

 The Cost of No Medical Exam Policies